asteyven/SET08103-base/units/unit02/unit02b.md

 ### Tool 10: Pull Systems

-We will look at Kanban in [Lecture 08](../lecture08).
+We will look at Kanban in [Unit 04b](../unit04/unit04b.md).
 For the moment, the basic idea is that people know which work needs to be done, and they select that work.
 They pull the work, rather than have it pushed upon them.

 ### Tool 11: Queueing Theory

-In [Lecture 01](../lecture01) We discussed lead-time and process-time (or cycle-time).
+In [Unit 01a](../unit01/unit01a.md) We discussed lead-time and process-time (or cycle-time).
 This can be illustrated as follows:

 ![Lead-time and Cycle-time](img/cycle-time.png)